ArturoDeza/Piranhas/README.md

 If you found this code useful for your research, please cite:
 ```
 @misc{Deza2016piranhas,
-author = {Deza, Arturo and Abkas, Emre and Eckstein, Miguel P.},
+author = {Deza, Arturo and Akbas, Emre and Eckstein, Miguel P.},
 title = {Piranhas Toolkit: Peripheral Architectures for Natural, Hybrid and Artificial Systems}
 year = {2016},
 publisher = {GitHub},